TestingExcellence/mundana-theme-jekyll/_posts/2016-09-14-how-to-setup-a-qa-function-from-scratch-for-agile-projects.md

 ---
 layout: post
-title: "How To Setup a QA Function From Scratch For Agile Startups"
+title: "How To Setup a QA Function From Scratch"
 author: Amir
-categories: [ software testing ]
-tags: [ testing fundamentals ]
+tags: [ featured, automation, agile]
-image: assets/images/coming-soon.jpg
+image: assets/images/setup-qa-function-from-scratch.jpg
 ---

-## How to setup a QA function from scratch?

 It is a usual scenario: a startup company has a new idea and hires a number of developers to build a working model of the idea.